 Elephants being bathed at the Samui Elephant Sanctuary

 ✨ Many conscious tourists will be wary of elephant visits in Thailand.
 The Samui Elephant Sanctuary is unique as it is a genuine elephant sanctuary where people can behold these majestic creatures from afar.
-There are strictly no elephant rides and opportunities to bathe with the elephants.
+There are strictly no elephant rides or opportunities to bathe with the elephants.
 However, guests are invited to help feed the elephants and can watch the elephants in their natural habitat.

 ✨ Paradise Park Farm is a fantastic little farm for children to let loose and admire the many species of exotic birds that live there.
 There is also an infinity swimming pool with gorgeous views of the countryside and a restaurant serving Thai food.